graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 # URL

-A server MUST enable GraphQL requests to one or more GraphQL schemas.
+A _server_ MUST enable GraphQL requests to one or more GraphQL schemas.

-Each GraphQL schema a server provides MUST be served via one or more URLs.
+Each GraphQL schema a _server_ provides MUST be served via one or more URLs.

-A server MUST NOT require the client to use different URLs for different GraphQL query and mutation requests to the same GraphQL schema.
+A _server_ MUST NOT require the _client_ to use different URLs for different GraphQL query and mutation requests to the same GraphQL schema.

 The GraphQL schema available via a single URL MAY be different for different clients.
 For example, alpha testers or authenticated users may have access to a schema with additional fields.

-Servers MAY forbid individual requests by a client to any endpoint for any reason, for example to require authentication or payment; when doing so they SHOULD use the relevant `4xx` or `5xx` status code.
+A _server_ MAY forbid individual requests by a _client_ to any endpoint for any reason, for example to require authentication or payment; when doing so it SHOULD use the relevant `4xx` or `5xx` status code.
 This decision SHOULD NOT be based on the contents of a well formed GraphQL request.